Marmalade-NG/marmalade-ng/doc/source/policy-dutch-auction-sale.rst

 - **exp ( (Elapsed Time / Total time) * ( log(end-price) - log(start-price)))**

-After all the allowed time has been elapsed, and the floor price has been reached, the price stay constant until the sale tiemout is reached.
+After all the allowed time has been elapsed, and the floor price has been reached, the price stay constant until the sale timeout is reached.

 Note: The NO-TIMEOUT is supported.